 - I am active on twitter : @TheNerdyNurse

-- I am the social media ambassador for Scrubs Magazine
+- I am an expert on social media and technology for nurses

 - I have contributed exclusive articles to Nursing Link (part of Monster.com)

-- I have worked with Johnson & Jonhson on the Campaign for Nursing’s Future
+- I have worked with Johnson & Johnson on the Campaign for Nursing’s Future

 - I am available for freelance writing. email me